bhi5hmaraj/blog/src/content/posts/better-thinking-through-writing.md

     - you cant get feedback from others
 - what do I use writing for
     - informal notes for learning new concepts
-    - organizing my thoughts to make an important decision, listing out the pros and cons and the tradeoffs involved before making a decision. this enables a few
+    - organizing my thoughts to make an important decision, listing out the pros and cons and the tradeoffs involved before making a decision.
     - convey my thought process
     - a theraputic device to let out my emotions - helps when you feel overwhelmed
 - my writing algorithm